 Are sole traders allowed to be employers?

-The term ‘sole trader’ is simply applied to anyone conducting business who has not set up a specific formal business structure such as a limited company or a partnership.
+The term ‘sole trader’ is simply applied to anyone conducting business who has not set up a separate legal structure through which they operate, such as a limited company or partnership.

 Sole traders often have members of staff working for them, either as freelancers or employees.